SeiAnmai-Tech/toto_simulation_ros2/README.md

 2. Go to the "Insert" tab at the top of left bar.
 3. From the drop-down menu of your "GAZEBO_MODEL_PATH" directory, add `toto2` and `TOTO House` to the gazebo environment.
 4. After this, you can close Gazebo.
+5. Open a new terminal and go to `ros2_ws` and run `colcon build`.

 **Gazebo Simulations:**

-1. Run `ros2 launch toto2_description simulation.launch.py` to launch Gazebo and RViz.
+1. Open a new terminal, and run `ros2 launch toto2_description simulation.launch.py` to launch Gazebo and RViz.
 2. Run `ros2 run toto2_teleop teleop_keyboard` to control TOTO using your keyboard **OR** run `ros2 launch toto2_description joystick.launch.py` to control using PS4 controller.

 **SLAM:**